SandyGriffitts99/IntuneProactiveRemediations/README.md

 If you have an issue, please raise a Github issue.
 When creating a issue, please add as much information as possible (code snippets, error messages, etc).

 ## Authors and acknowledgment
-This project uses the following powershell modules:
+This project uses the following Powershell modules:
 - [MSAL.PS](https://github.com/AzureAD/MSAL.PS/)
 - [Microsoft.Powershell.ConsoleGuiTools](https://github.com/PowerShell/GraphicalTools/)